unrealwork/atsd-use-cases/how-to/aws/route53-email-notifications/README.md

     ![](./images/route53-region-error.png)

-7. If you haven't already done so, configure the new alarm's notification target by navigating to the **Alarms** tab and clicking the **Edit** button in the **Actions** column.
-Select the appropriate **Notification Target** from the drop-down menu and existing targets.
+7. If you have not already done so, configure the new alarm notification target by navigating to the **Alarms** tab and clicking the **Edit** button in the **Actions** column.
+Select the appropriate **Notification Target** from the drop-down list of existing targets.

     ![](./images/route53-alarm.png)

-8. Should the endpoint become unhealthy and the alarm be triggered, the specified email address will receive an email notification from AWS similar to the one shown below.
+8. If the endpoint becomes unhealthy and the alarm is triggered by Route 53, the specified email address receives an email notification from AWS similar to the one shown below:

     ![](./images/route53-alarm-github.png)

-Your health checks and alarms are now fully functioning.
+Your health checks and alarms are fully-functioning.

-Complete the process below to enhance Route53 alarms with your local ATSD instance.
+Complete the process below to enhance Route 53 alarms with your local ATSD instance.

 ## Enhancing Alerts with Axibase Time Series Database